-GRASS PASTURES.
-RANGELAND.
-AND CONSERVATION RESERVE PROGRAM
+GRASS PASTURES, RANGELAND, AND CONSERVATION RESERVE PROGRAM

-Apply 2.0 to 4.0 pts CLEAN AMINE (0.93 to 1.87 lbs ae)/acre, when weeds are small and actively growing and prior to bud stage.
+Apply 2 to 4 pts CLEAN AMINE per acre, when weeds are small and actively growing and prior to bud stage.
 Do not apply to newly seeded areas until grass is well established.
 Do not apply to grass in the early boot through milk stage if grass seed production is desired.
 Use lower rates on annuals or use higher rate on perennials or when weeds are taller.